 As such, we put together a list of the 10 best reads from this month that educate and inform readers about how to uplift women in the workforce.
 Highlights from this month include:

-Getting women leaders' voices heard
+- Getting women leaders' voices heard

 Check out all that and more below!

 Brittany K. King lays out the current state of women in the workplace for Lorman, using data and testimonials from female business leaders to support her ideas.